Chicago Children’s Theatre Brings a Classic Kids’ Book to Life with Go Dog Go! Ve Perro ¡Ve!

 Parking

 Chicago Children’s Theatre has free parking in their lot!
 It’s located along the south wall of the building and can be accessed from Racine Avenue.
-Their lot tends to fill up on busy days, but there is also street parking available nearby.
+Their lot tends to fill up on busy days, so plan to arrive a little early to secure a spot and enjoy the pre-show entertainment.
+There is also street parking available nearby.

 Restrooms